Horse64/core.horse64.org/docs/Compilation.md

 5. `--stage bytecode` will take the fully resolved and transformed AST and generate the resulting bytecode.

-6. (Maybe upcoming at some point, another optimization stage on the bytecode level.)
+   *(Upcoming maybe at some point, more optimizations here.)*

+6. `--stage binary` will write out the bytecode binary representation attached to a VM binary.